 - She was twice elected as an Advisory Neighborhood Commission (ANC) Commissioner of a single member district in the District of Columbia, representing over 2,000 residents.

 - Taught English As A Second Language (EASL)

 , published by the National Association for the Self Employed featured Dianne in the article “When Saying No Can Lead to Success.”
 Ms. Sutton has been interviewed on Bloomberg Business News, Maryland and Virginia Public TV .
 She has testified before the U.S. Congressional Committee on Small Businesses in the USA.
 Her diversity experience includes contributing a chapter in the book The Solve Communication Method ™, Working Out of the Bamboo Box with Asian Pacific American and African, European, Hispanic and Native Americans 2009.
 She is the author of is Workplace Etiquette: A Guide to Thriving and Surviving in Today’s Workplace and her most recent publication is Workplace Savvy.

-When not in a classroom, writing and researching Dianne (Professor D) teaches on-line for the University of Maryland University College (UMUC), School of Business.
-She is on the Executive Board of the Washington, D.C. based Training Officers Consortium (TOC) and serves as historian.
+When not in a classroom, writing or researching, Dianne (Professor D) teaches on-line for the University of Maryland University College (UMUC), School of Business.
+She serves on the executive board of the Washington, D.C.-based Training Officers Consortium (TOC) as historian.